Beauty Brands That Have Kept Their Sustainability Promise

 REFY Beauty

-A relatively newer cosmetic brand compared to the long-standing pillars, but the way they have dominated the market is through their commitment to creating small, sustainable, and effective products while adhering to and promoting their commitment to sustainability.
-For example, Refy Beauty is Leaping Bunny approved (cruelty-free), paraben-free, and fragrance-free, and they ensure that their suppliers are independently audited to ensure that they continue to follow the practices they wish for their customers.
+REFY Beauty is a relatively new cosmetic brand that has made a significant impact in the market.
+They focus on creating small, sustainable, and effective products while promoting their commitment to sustainability.
+For example, Refy Beauty is Leaping Bunny approved (cruelty-free), paraben-free, and fragrance-free.
+They ensure that their suppliers are independently audited to maintain their ethical standards.

 Lush

-A very well-known international brand that has been a huge advocate for sustainable practices and cruelty-free products, from bath essentials to skin care.
-They encourage customers to return their packaging for discounted refills, natural and cruelty-free ingredients that are ethically sourced, and several other practices.
+Lush is a well-known international brand that advocates for sustainable practices and cruelty-free products.
+From bath essentials to skincare, they encourage customers to return their packaging for discounted refills.
+Their ingredients are natural, cruelty-free, and ethically sourced, showcasing their commitment to sustainability.

 UpCircle